Key Takeaways

 The ratio that rewrites the playbook

 The question is no longer "How do I build an AI team?"
-It is "How do I build a team where humans and AI agents work together — and how do I design that team to evolve as agents get more capable?"
+It is "How do I build a team where humans and AI agents work together, and how do I design that team to evolve as agents get more capable?"

-The Roles You Know — And Why They Are Not Enough Alone
+The Roles You Know, and Why They Are Not Enough Alone

 Before we talk about what is changing, let us be precise about what still matters.
 IBM identifies the core enterprise AI team as requiring: AI Product Manager, AI/ML Engineers, Data Engineers, Data Scientists, and MLOps specialists, with a leadership layer that includes a CAIO or Head of AI.
 8allocate describes three structural models: flat (3-10 people, startups), functional (10-50 people, growing companies), and matrix (50+ people, enterprises).
 The roles are well-documented.
-The question is how to build an AI team that goes beyond the documentation.
+The question is how to build a team that goes beyond the documentation.

 The seven core roles

 Data Scientist.
 Designs and experiments with algorithms, interprets data, discovers patterns, builds prototypes, validates hypotheses.
 Turns raw data into clarity and direction supporting product strategy and technical development.
 Salary range: $130K-$180K.
-When to hire: after you have clean data and defined use cases — not before.
+When to hire: after you have clean data and defined use cases, not before.

 ML Engineer.
 Turns data science prototypes into robust, scalable production solutions.
 Writes production code, optimizes model performance, integrates models into broader systems.
 The bridge between data science and software engineering.
 Salary range: $150K-$220K.
 When to hire: when you have prototypes ready for production.